Complexlity/uni-farcaster-sdk/README.md

 # UniFarcaster SDK

 This is an SDK that combines neynar, airstack to provide a single API without needing to know the underlying apis of both.
-By default, it should support just passing a hub url and have a default, but in the current implementation, you need either a neynar api key or an airstack api key.

 ## Installation

 ```bash